kernle32dll/emissione-go/README.md

 `curl -H "Accept: application/xml" localhost:8080/user`

+## Disabling stream support

+As of 1.1.0, the emissione simple writer (and its implementations) has gained support for streaming responses.

+It is now possible to configure a simple writer to use streaming via `emissione.StreamMethod(...)`.
+If configured, the streaming method will take precedence over the "old" marshall method.

+Per default, all provided writer implementations, and thus the emissione default handler, too, are now configured **with** streaming.
+It can be disabled by using `emissione.StreamMethod(nil)`, anywhere an option argument is expected.
+For example, `emissione.Default(emissione.StreamMethod(nil))` creates the default handler with streaming disabled.

+For implementation details, it is worthwhile to look at the [JSON writer](./writer_json.go) implementation.

 ## Extending emissione

 Extending emissione is straight forward.
 Simple use `emissione.New(...)` to define a custom mapping, and if necessary implement